Jimmyu2foru18/Traveling-Salesman/README.md

 - Due to the brute-force approach, the application works best with 10 or fewer cities
 - Performance decreases exponentially with additional cities due to factorial time complexity

-## Contributing

-Feel free to fork this project and submit pull requests.
-You might consider:
-- Implementing more efficient algorithms (e.g., genetic algorithms, nearest neighbor)
-- Adding user controls for number of cities
-- Improving the visualization

-## License

-[Your chosen license]

 ## Acknowledgments

 - Based on the Traveling Salesman Problem, a classic computer science challenge